-\subsection{Black-Box Differential Evaluation}
+\subsection{Black-box differential evaluation}

-To evaluate the LLM-generated software $R_{test}$ without relying on predefined repository structures or internal code implementations, we design a black-box Differential Evaluation Engine based on isolated Docker sandboxes.
-The proposed engine consists of three key phases:
+To evaluate the agent-generated repository $R_{test}$ without relying on predefined structural scaffolds or internal implementations, we design a black-box Differential Evaluation Engine based on isolated Docker sandboxes.
+The pipeline consists of three key phases:

-\subsubsection{Environment Initialization}
+\subsubsection{Environment initialization}

-For a given task, we instantiate two identical Docker containers based on the latest language-specific base images (e.g., \texttt{python:latest}).
-We mount the oracle repository $R_{oracle}$ and the generated repository $R_{test}$ into their respective containers at a unified workspace path.
-After executing the standard installation commands, we capture the exact initial state of the workspace as a clean snapshot.
-This ensures strict stateless isolation and prevents any persistent environmental changes, such as newly created files or modified configurations (i.e., system-level side effects), from polluting subsequent tests.
-We denote these persistent, restorable base environments as $E_{oracle}$ and $E_{test}$ for the human-written oracle and the LLM-generated tool, respectively.
+For each task, we instantiate two identical Docker containers for the corresponding programming language.
+We mount the frozen oracle repository $R_{oracle}$ and the generated repository $R_{test}$ into their respective containers.
+After executing standard package installation commands, we capture the initial state of the workspaces as clean snapshots.
+This snapshot-and-restore mechanism guarantees strict stateless isolation, avoiding file system pollution (persistent side effects) across sequential tests.
+We denote these restorable base environments as $E_{oracle}$ and $E_{test}$.

-\subsubsection{Differential Execution}
+\subsubsection{Differential execution}